Address

 Mental Health Month: The Facts on Mental Health and Ways to Fight the Stigma

-While there are many factors that contribute to mental health issues, it is important to highlight two important facts; many people are not receiving the treatment that they need, and stigma is keeping many people from seeking treatment.
-In light of Mental Health month, here are some facts on mental health, and ways that we can fight the stigma.
+While many factors contribute to mental health issues, it is important to highlight two important facts; many people are not receiving the treatment that they need, and stigma is keeping many people from seeking treatment.
+In light of Mental Health Month, here are some facts on mental health, and ways that we can fight the stigma.

 Surprising Facts